moonplanted/interpretable-ml-notes-w-ai/README.md

 # interpretable-ml-notes-w-ai
+The document is about linear regression models and their interpretation.
+It explains that linear regression predicts a target variable as a weighted sum of input features, making interpretation straightforward due to its linearity.
+The weights represent the influence of each feature on the prediction.

+Key points covered:

+*   **Model Explanation**: The equation for linear regression, including coefficients, intercept, and error term.
+*   **Advantages**: Simple estimation and easy-to-understand interpretation of feature weights.
+*   **Assumptions**: Linearity, normality, homoscedasticity (constant variance), independence of instances, fixed features, and absence of multicollinearity.
+*   **Interpretation of Weights**: How to interpret weights for numerical, binary, and categorical features.
+*   **R-squared**: Explains how to measure the proportion of variance in the target variable explained by the model, including adjusted R-squared to account for the number of features.
+*   **Feature Importance**: Measured by the absolute value of the t-statistic.
+*   **Weight and effect plots**: Visualizations for understanding the impact of features, including the importance of feature scaling.
+*   **Effect plots**: Illustrate the distribution of feature effects in the dataset.
+*   **Individual Predictions**: Explaining individual predictions by computing feature effects for a specific instance.

 Okay, I will explain how Generalized Linear Models (GLMs) and interaction terms work, both intuitively and mathematically, based on the provided document.